nyannkov/Psgino/README.md

 These values are defined as enum PlayStatus types.
 In either of these states, when the Play() method is called, the MML is played from the beginning.

-Note that this library requires the Proc() method to be called at regular intervals, as in the sample above.
-The default call frequency is 100 Hz.
-If you wish to change the frequency, enter the value you wish to set in Hz in the third argument ("proc_freq") of Psgino.
-However, if the value of the calling frequency is too large or too small, it may not work properly.
+Note that in this library we need to call the Proc() method periodically as in the sample above.
+The default ringing frequency is 100 Hz.
+If you want to change the frequency, enter the desired value in Hz in Psgino's third argument (*proc_freq*).
+However, if the call frequency value is too high or too low, it may not work properly.

 ### PsginoZ class